mangomadhava/automating_skewT/README.md

 ## Automating Calulations of Unreported Meterological Elements

 ### Install
-Download the project as a zip file.
+Download the project as a zip file by clicking on the green button above.
 Make sure packages and python are installed.
 The packages needed are: (many of these come with standard python installation)
 1. matplotlib
 2. pandas